weijielam/fy-group-project/README.md

 cd ..
 bash run.sh
 ```
+7. Open up browser at localhost:5000

+For Feature Documentation go to Documentation folder

 ## Manual Install and Run Instructions from Fresh Install Of Ubuntu 16.04
 1. Install Git and clone the repo